Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

-The wind information was obtained from wind speed data from the European Center for Medium-range Weather Forecast at 10 m height, available with $0.25^{\circ}$ resolution at a 6-hourly time steps\footnote{Starting from product version upgrade from 1.2.2 to 1.3.0 that took place on March 27, 2019, the ECMWF wind data is available as a support product in the TROPOMI/S5P data file.}.
+In this study, we use wind data from the European Center for Medium range Weather Forecasts (ECMWF).
+The wind fields (wind speed and wind direction) were taken from the ECMWF operational model analyses at a spatial resolution of $0.25^{\circ}$\footnote{For the analyzed area the spatial resolution of $0.25^{\circ}\times0.25^{\circ}$ translates to $\approx$ $23.4\times27.6$ $\text{km}^2$.}, the temporal resolution of 6 hours and altitude of 10 meters.
+It was shown in \cite{georgoulias2020detection} that wind data at 10 meters altitude is an optimal choice for a task of ship-plume matching.
+Starting from the product version upgrade from 1.2.2 to 1.3.0 that took place on March 27, 2019, the ECMWF 10 meters wind data for coinciding time is available as a support product in the TROPOMI/S5P data file.

-\subsection{Ship-related data}
+\subsubsection{Ship-related data}

-Another source of data used in this study is data from AIS transponders\footnote{Since 2002 all commercial sea-going vessels are obliged to carry on board an AIS transponder \cite{mou2010study}.}.
-The data include the position, speed, heading, and a unique identifier (MMSI) of each ship carrying an active transponder.
-Due to the fact that at the moment there is no open access AIS data available, the data were provided to us by the Human Environment and Transport Inspectorate (ILT) of the Netherlands.
-Information about the dimensions of the ships we retrieved from official ship registries.
+Since 2002 all commercial sea-going vessels are obliged to carry on board an AIS transponder \cite{mou2010study} which transmits information about position, speed, heading (direction), and unique identifier (MMSI) and type of each ship.
+Thus, another source of data used in this study is data from Automatic Identification System (AIS) transponders.
+At the moment there is no open access AIS data available for the region and time period as described in Section \ref{Tropomi_data_section}, as well as the quality required for this study.
+The data, however, can be accessed through several commercial providers.
+For the scope of this study, the AIS data as well as information about the dimensions of the ships were provided by the Netherlands Human Environment and Transport Inspectorate (ILT).
+This is the Dutch national designated authority for shipping inspections, has access to commercial databases for the AIS data set used in this study, and is participating in this research.